caplena/knowledge-base/docs/03-02-AI-assignments.md

 ### Understanding of Topics

 The AI does *not* work like a keyword matching algorithm.
-Instead it tries to *understand* the topics.
+Instead, it tries to *understand* the topics.
 This means you don't have to add a lot of synonyms, it already knows that `Overpriced` and `Too expensive` mean the same thing.
 See [Topic Properties](02-01-Topics.md#topic-properties) to understand which topic properties are relevant for the AI.

 ### Model Architecture

-This is of course part of our secret sauce and nothing we can share publicliy 🙊.
+This is of course part of our secret sauce and nothing we can share publicly 🙊.
 What we can say is that we make use of a heavily modified Transformer architecture.
 For the technically interested, check out [this article](https://jalammar.github.io/illustrated-transformer/) on transformers.

 ### AI Training

-Our AI is trained in a three step process:
+Our AI is trained in a three-step process:

 1. **Pretraining:** First we pretrain it on a massive amount of unstructured data, basically a dump of the internet.
-From this the AI learns a basic language understanding including things like synonyms, antonyms and negations.
+From this the AI learns a basic language understanding including things like synonyms, antonyms, and negations.
 2. **Training on Caplena's data:** The second, crucial step is to train it on the millions of rows of hand-reviewed data that we have on Caplena.
-3. ***(Optional)* Fine-tuning:** Finally you can fine-tune the AI on a small amount of your specific data, to nudge it into the right direction.
+3. ***(Optional)* Fine-tuning:** Finally, you can fine-tune the AI on a small amount of your specific data, to nudge it into the right direction.

 ## Fine-Tuning